mousewanderer/mousewanderer/README.md

 - 👀 I’m looking to forward to meet people who are interested in coding and robotics
 - 🌱 I’m currently learning data structures and algorithms
 - 🌱 Aiming to learn typescript
+- 🌱 Aiming to learn Ardiuno stuff

+Achievements
 - ✨ Manage to have 3 python related certificates in Kaggle
 - ✨ I learned the fundamentals of C#, SQL and C++.
 - ✨ Got Third place in technical drafting contest
+- ✨ Able to do simple Frontend Webdevelopment

 + Additonal skill set (Technical based)